circular-o/circular/docs/resources/contributing.md

 ### Change Events

-When change events are emitted by %LIBRARY_NAME% components, they should be named `o-change` and they should only be emitted as a result of user input.
+When change events are emitted by %LIBRARY-NAME% components, they should be named `o-change` and they should only be emitted as a result of user input.
 Programmatic changes, such as setting `el.value = '…'` _should not_ result in a change event being emitted.
 This is consistent with how native form controls work.

 ### CSS Custom Properties